 The class teacher is responsible for the behaviour management in the classroom.
 If a child is causing concerns with their behaviour, they can refer the child to the Key Stage leader, the Assistant Head teacher with responsibility for behaviour management or ultimately the Head teacher.
 In some cases, it may be necessary to involve outside agencies to work with the school, parents and the child.
-The class teacher may refer a child with SEND who is causing concern to the SENCo.
-A behaviour plan may be written and shared with parents- see below.
-The behaviour may be monitored by the use of a behaviour report card.
-The report card last for two weeks.
-At the end of two weeks, the behaviour is monitored by the class teacher or SENCo.
+The class teacher may refer a child with SEND who is causing concern to the SENDCo.
+A behaviour plan may be written and shared with parents.